hu-macsy/simexpal/docs/builds.rst

 `C++ example <https://github.com/hu-macsy/simexpal/tree/master/examples/sorting_cpp>`_ example.
 The repository directory has ``<build_name>`` as prefix and ``.repo`` as suffix.
 The clone, compilation and installation directory have ``<build_name>@<revision_name>`` as prefix and the first two have ``.clone`` and ``.compile`` as suffix respectively.
 The installation directory does not have any suffix.
-The internal simexpal files have the suffix ``.simexpal``.
+The internal cache that memorizes the internal state is the ``.simex.cache`` file, which is found at the level of the ``experiments.yml`` file.

 .. code-block:: bash
    :caption: Build directories for normal builds used by simexpal during the build process.

    /path/to/experiments.yml/directory
-   ├── CMakeLists.txt
    ├── builds
    │   ├── simexpal.repo                        # repository directory
    │   │   ├── internal simexpal